iarellano/iad-maven-invoker-maven-plugin/README.md

 [Go to parameters list](#Parameters)

 ### pomFile
-The name of the POM file for the Maven invocation which is contained in {@link #baseDirectory}.
+The name of the POM file for the Maven invocation which is contained in [baseDirectory](#baseDirectory).

 |          |     |
 | -------- | --- |